Table of Contents

 With that said, here is our understanding of Pool Three currently, noted that cards are not ranked inside each tier:

-With cards dropping from Series 4 to Series 3 every month, there are more impactful cards to unlock right as you enter the largest pool of cards in Marvel Snap.
+With cards dropping from Series 4 to Series 3 randomly, there are more impactful cards to unlock right as you enter the largest pool of cards in Marvel Snap.
 As it stands, Pool 3 is for sure where most of the action is happening, with enough variety to play different decks, and a real need to start learning about the popular cards in the metagame.

 Outside the start of the more competitive environment, Series 3 is also where the real fun begins for a lot of players, as many more archetypes are available to play.
 As such, I wish you a ton of fun there, and I’m sure the fun will largely out weight the frustration of collecting all the cards you desire.